Games-by-Mason/shader_compiler/README.md

 # GL_ARB_shading_language_include

 WIP:
-* Reuse readSource or such, maybe clean up/remove progress nodes
-* We heap alloc the included files, may as well do the same with the normal ones
+* Maybe clean up and/or remove progress nodes, don't make as much sense now
+* Understand how system vs user paths work
 * Write up instructions here
 * More helpful error if neither path is set and include is attempted?
+* Test in engine